You bloody brew-ty! The best breweries in Australia

 While in the area: Check out Coldstream, Napoleone, Watts River, etc, etc.

-Visit when staying at…BIG4 Yarra Valley Park Lane Holiday Park.
+Book now…BIG4 Yarra Valley Park Lane Holiday Park.

 Red Duck, Ballarat